 The current COP-appointed Councillors for all remaining subject areas have expressed an interest in continuing their work following COP15.
 The Scientific Council and COP15 are invited to consider their re-appointment for the intersessional period after COP15.

+ScC-SC8 considered the candidates for the position of the COP-appointed Councillor for Health as presented in Addendum 1 to this document.
+It concluded that all five candidates are eligible and well qualified for this position.

+Two candidates, Craig Stephen and Chris Walzer, were considered to offer exceptional scientific credentials and broad understanding of the importance of a holistic approach to health.
+Both are already active members of the CMS Working Group on Migratory Species and Health and are thus familiar with the work of the Convention.
+Craig Stephen, Executive Director McEachran Institute, has already co-authored the two recent reports of the Working Group and Chris Walzer, Global Executive Director Health, Wildlife Conservation Society, offers familiarity with dealing with One Health within a conservation context.

 Given the high volume of work related to Terrestrial Mammals, ScC-SC8 and COP15 may wish to consider whether the position of the COP-appointed Councillor for Mammals should be shared by two councillors in the intersessional period between COP15 and COP16, following the practice before COP14, with the understanding that this would count as a single position.

+ScC-SC8 considered this matter and agreed that given the high volume of work related to Terrestrial Mammals, it would be beneficial to have this position shared by two councillors.
+It requested the Secretariat to call for candidate nominations through a Notification.
+ScC-SC8 further requested the Secretariat to seek opinions from the Sessional Committee members on nominations via email exchange and make the candidate profiles, as well as any comments from the Sessional Committee, available to the COP for a decision.

 Appointment of the regional representative Sessional Committee members